 Sports Nutrition and Supplements – Effective Strategies for Enhancing Performance and Body Composition

 The scientific investigation of various sports nutrition and supplement strategies has undergone a tremendous growth in the last decade.
-The purpose of this review is to cover the latest science regarding several of the major categories in sports nutrition.
+The purpose of this review is to cover the latest science regarding several of the major categories in sports nutrition and performance enhancing supplements.
 They include: sports drinks, nutrient timing, protein, creatine and caffeine.

 It is generally accepted that consuming traditional sports drinks (i.e. water, 6-8% carbohydrate, electrolytes [sodium, potassium]) during exercise is an effective tool in rehydration as well as enhancing exercise performance.(1-3) Marketing of these sports drinks also suggest their superiority as a recovery beverage post-workout.
 Though this is the commonly accepted paradigm in exercise and sports sciences, recent evidence suggests the contrary.
 Interestingly, the consumption of sports drinks during an 18-km run in cool environmental conditions is no better in comparison to mineral water.(4) Perhaps, the traditional sports drink (i.e. carbohydrate plus electrolyte solution) can be improved by the addition of protein.